open-make/openmakewebsite/content/blog/2024-01-18-gaudilabs/index.en.md

 {{< /card2 >}}

 {{< expand "Show answer">}}
+The industry, mainstream or default are closed source, and patent protected.
+I noticed, when I was working as a consultant, sometimes we were in secret projects with big companies.
+I suggested to do an open innovation approach.
+From one second to the other, they were open and said "that's a cool idea".
+I think, the closed way of working  is just the default.
+It's not much reflected and not the best way to do it.

 I tell even customers from big companies, when they approach me, that we can do it but an open license on all the results must be included if we want to collaborate.
 Sometimes they accept and sometimes they don’t, that is ok with me.
 I had a discussion with my friend Ryan Fobel from Sci-Bots in Canada.
 Sci-Bots is another company producing digital microfluidic devices.
 He said he was talking to this customer a year or two ago, trying to convince him to go open source and he was not ready to do so.
 Maybe two years later, the customer came again, and my friend suggested it again, then he was ready.
 So it may take some time to convince people.
 I usually say, as a joke, open source is my competitive advantage.
 This is what makes me much faster, better connected, easier to work with, with the customer also.

 You can gain a lot by doing open source: you have lower transaction costs, you don't need to fight with lawyers or do the protection of intellectual property, you can freely share documents and freely talk about everything you do.